robustTechie/robustTechie.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

-Seeking a position in the field of Computer Science where I can utilize my skills to further work to-wards personal and rofessional development and contribute towards the prosperity of the organization.
+Seeking a position in the field of Computer Science where I can utilize my skills to further work towards personal and professional development and contribute towards the prosperity of the organization.
 Highly motivated and eager to learn new things.<br>
 <br>

 <div class="row">